-What does a US Expat need to do as the year comes to an end?
+What does a US Expat need to do at year end?
+Advice from international tax accountants

 We'll share our professional recommendations with you now.
 Alternatively, you can download the PDF copy of this information, so that you can read in your own time.

 If you are a US citizen you will be aware that as we are reaching the end of the financial year (December 31) it’s time to start thinking about your tax return for 2020, even if you live abroad.

 Although it’s not normally due until April 15, or June 15 for those taxpayers living outside the US, last year’s filing deadline was extended to July 15 due to the pandemic.
 To date, no such extension has been announced for the 2020 Federal tax return season.
 State and local filing deadlines vary from State to State.

 However, whether April or June, it’s never too soon to start preparing the information that you will require to ensure that the process runs smoothly.
 As usual, if you can’t meet the April or June deadlines, there is the option to file for an extension of time.

 There are various pieces of information and documents that you will need to gather and prepare, if you are a US citizen residing abroad, as well as completing a tax return form.
 This information will include:

 A schedule of the countries (including USA) you have visited with dates of arrival and departure

 Wages, salaries and compensation

 All official documentation (e.g. W-2, P60, P45, payslips, etc.) as well as any self-employed records of income and expenses.